arthurfincham/popsa-tech-test/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-# Popsa.com - React Frontend test skeleton
+# Popsa.com - Arthur Fincham React Frontend test skeleton

+## Notes

+I decided to use Typescript to improve the dev experience, especially with changing the state of the items as it seemed quite complicated.

+Chrome's mobile emulator seemed strange with touch event on images...

+The animation is not perfectly aligned with the spec sadly; it's my best attempt!

 ## Getting Started